Me20b077/Heart-Attack-Prediction/README.md

 # Heart-Attack-Prediction
 1. The aim of this project is to predict the risk of heart attack to a particular individual.
 2. The dataset is the past information of the patients about their health statues.
 3. This Dataset has 26 features and about 9000 samples.
-(You can get the dataset from this repository or you can download it from
+(You can get the dataset from this repository)
 4. Age, Sex, Blood Pressure, Alcohol Consumption, Smoking, etc.. are some of the features.